360world3/FinalMajorProject-/sessions/01/readme.md

 * What does pivot mean?
 * How is vanity metrix different from measueable metrix?

-Watch this lecture by Eric Reis on his methdeoligy the lean start up https://m.youtube.com/watch?v=pFZmfqakuhE Here is a slidedeck that covers the same: http://www.lse.ac.uk/assets/richmedia/channels/publicLecturesAndEvents/slides/20120112_1830_theLeanStartup_sl.pdf
+Watch [this lecture by Eric Reis](https://m.youtube.com/watch?v=pFZmfqakuhE) on his methodology the lean start up Here is a [slide deck that](http://www.lse.ac.uk/assets/richmedia/channels/publicLecturesAndEvents/slides/20120112_1830_theLeanStartup_sl.pdf) covers the same:

 # Blog